getodk/central-backend/docs/api.md

 Anybody in possession of a Public Access Link for a Form can use that link to submit data to that Form.
 Public Links are useful for collecting direct responses from a broad set of respondents, and can be revoked using the administration website or the API at any time.

 The API for Public Links is particularly useful, as it can be used to, for example, programmatically create and send individually customized and controlled links for direct distribution.
+The user-facing link for a Public Link has the following structure: `/-/{enketoId}?st={token}` where `-` is the Enketo root, `enketoId` is the survey ID of this published Form on Enketo and `token` is a session token to identify this Public Link.

 To revoke the access of any Link, terminate its session `token` by issuing [`DELETE /sessions/:token`](/reference/authentication/session-authentication/logging-out).